Click column header to sort

 The Director of Engineering is responsible for all administrative, financial and operating aspects of the hotel as they directly relate to the engineering division.
 He/she is responsible for the safe and profitable operation of the hotel.

-The Night Manager is responsible for ensuring the operation of the Guest Services, Concierge and Uniformed Services/Transportation in an attentive, friendly, efficient and courteous manner, providing all guests with quality service prior to and throughout their stay, while maximizing room revenue and occupancy.
+The Assistant Front Office Manager is responsible for ensuring the operation of the Front Office in an attentive, friendly, efficient and courteous manner, providing all guests with quality service prior to and throughout their stay, while maximizing room revenue and occupancy.